Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: Introduction

 Moreover, we investigate the phase structure of this model based on the gauge-independent (invariant) procedure to look into the mechanism for confinement.
 For this purpose we introduce the \textit{gauge-covariant decomposition of the gauge field} originally due to Cho-Duan-Ge-Shabanov and Faddeev-Niemi \cite{Cho80,Duan-Ge79,Shabanov99,FN98}, which we call CDGSFN decomposition for short.
 It has been confirmed that this method is quite efficient to extract the dominant mode responsible for quark confinement in a gauge-independent way \cite{Exactdecomp09,CFNdccomp07,KKSS15}, even if we expect the dual superconductor picture for quark confinement \cite{dualsuper}.

-To discriminate and characterize the phases among confinement phase, Higgs phase, and the other possible phases, we investigate the correlation functions between the gauge-invariant composite operators constructed from the scalar field and the the color-direction field obtained through the CDGSFN decomposition.
-As a result of the gauge-independent analysis, we find suprisingly a new transition line that divides the conventional confinement phase into two parts.
+To discriminate and characterize the phases among confinement phase, Higgs phase, and the other possible phases, we investigate the correlations between the gauge-invariant composite operators constructed from the scalar field and the color-direction field obtained through the CDGSFN decomposition.
+As a result of the gauge-independent analysis, we find surprisingly a new transition line that divides the conventional confinement phase into two parts.
 Finally, we discuss the physical meaning of this transition and the implications to confinement.

 This paper is organized as follows.
-In Sec.II we define the lattice $SU(2)$ gauge-scalar model with a radially-fixed scalar field in the adjoint representation of the gauge group and introduce the gauge-covariant CDGSFN decomposition of the gauge field variable on the lattice.
+In Sec.II we define the lattice $SU(2)$ gauge-scalar model with a radially fixed scalar field in the adjoint representation of the gauge group and introduce the gauge-covariant CDGSFN decomposition of the gauge field variable on the lattice.
 We explain the method of numerical simulations in the new framework of the lattice gauge theory.
 In Sec.III we present the results of the numerical simulations.
 We give an analysis in view of the the gauge-covariant CDGSFN decomposition.
-By measuring the correlation function between the gauge-invariant composite operators composed of the original adjoint scalar field and the color-direction field obtained from the decomposition, we find a new phase that divides the confinement phase completely into two parts.
+By measuring the correlations between the gauge-invariant composite operators composed of the original adjoint scalar field and the color-direction field obtained from the decomposition, we find a new phase that divides the confinement phase completely into two parts.
+We further examine two kinds of correlations between ($n \times n$)-Wilson loops $(n=1,2)$ to obtain the consistent result.
+In Sec.IV, we discuss understanding the new phase structure obtained from numerical simulations.
 The final section is devoted to conclusion and discussion.
+In the Appendix, we further examine the Wilson-loop operators to understand the transition between the two confinement phases (I) and (III).